Why there is never a perfect time to change jobs

 Putting this into perspective, a client has never told us: ‘We were going to speak to this person but we’re pushing back because on their CV, they haven’t been with their current employer for X amount of time.’

 In fact, often when we speak to clients about a candidate that has decided to make the move earlier than ‘usual’, there’s always a great deal of empathy when it comes to why they’re looking for a new role.
-If there's a reasonable explanation for why the candidate is leaving, clients will respect the fact that they’re doing something about their situation.
-Many people view this as the candidate taking their career very seriously, and that cannot be a bad thing.
+Clients will generally respect the fact that they’re doing something they want to, and many people view this as the candidate taking their career very seriously.

 Here, we will explore why there really isn’t a ‘right’ time to leave your current role and what you can do to help yourself succeed.